sonm-io/Wallet/front/src/app/components/layouts/deal/sub/change-request-list/sub/change-request/readme.md

 />
 ```

 With duration.
-Supplier.
+Customer.
 No buttons.

 ```js
 <ChangeRequest